GoldenDog190/data-structures-and-algorithms-2/readme/readme-challenge-16.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-I first started it out by writting up my whiteboard, and then moved onto my code.
+I first started it out by writing up my whiteboard, and then moved onto my code.
 I used the find maximum value method to find the largest value in the tree.
 The Big O space/time is O(n).
 Then I wrote the tests out.

 ## Solution
 <!-- Embedded whiteboard image -->